 I was approaching the high school.
-I was in my bus, on my way to the elementary school.
+I was on my bus, on my way to the elementary school.
 It is my job to drive a school bus filled with autistic children and children with special needs.
 It is my job to take them safely to school each day.

 Suddenly the two-way radio sprang to life and I listened as another driver told a third that a police car was coming up behind him.
 Then a fourth driver, a friend of mine named Mike, reported seeing three emergency vehicles from another district rushing toward the high school.

-That particular morning was Monday, December 20, 2012 and during the previous weekend, I had spent too much time watching news reports about a twenty-year old who had invaded an elementary school in Newtown, Connecticut, shooting and killing twenty students and six adults before turning his weapon on himself.
+That particular morning was Monday, December 20, 2012, and during the previous weekend, I had spent too much time watching news reports about a twenty-year-old who had invaded an elementary school in Newtown, Connecticut, shooting and killing twenty students and six adults before turning his weapon on himself.

 Clearly, something was happening now.

-I was just passing the high school on my left, when I noticed two police cars parked in front of the school.
+I was just passing the high school on my left when I noticed two police cars parked in front of the school.
 Just then, a third car came screeching around a corner, stopping behind the others.
 A policeman sprang from it and ran toward the main entrance then crouched just short of the front door.
 Was that a weapon in his hand?
 Oh my god, I thought, my granddaughter Tori is inside that school.

 I heard sirens screaming from every direction Two more police cars came up behind me, slammed on their brakes and parked to the right of my bus.
 I passed the school but had to halt at the stop sign on the corner.
 What do I do?
 I wondered feeling paralyzed with fear.
 To reach the elementary school I had to turn right.
-Out of habit, I had pulled into the right hand lane.
+Out of habit, I had pulled into the right-hand lane.
 But I wanted to turn left.
 Away from the school.

 Where do I take these children?
 I wondered in panic.
 Where can I take them to keep them safe?
-Is there some place where it will not take armed guards to protect them?
+Is there someplace where it will not take armed guards to protect them?
 What do I do?
 Where do I go?
 I thought of the police station located on the other side of the school.
 I had already passed it, I realized as a car horn sounded behind me, urging me to move on.
 I glanced into the rearview mirror and saw a line of cars behind me.
 I had to turn right.